What We Believe

 Communion is the commemoration by believers of Christ's death and a reminder-through the bread and the juice-of the Savior's broken body and shed blood.
 Communion is to be a time of confession of our sin and should be preceded by careful self-examination -- ACTS 4:13; ROMANS 6:3-6; 1 CORINTHIANS 11:20-29.

-Harvest Bible Chapel is a non-charismatic, conservative, evangelical fellowship that welcomes all who know Jesus Christ as their Savior and all who are seeking Him.
+Vertical Church is a non-charismatic, conservative, evangelical fellowship that welcomes all who know Jesus Christ as their Savior and all who are seeking Him.
 Those who claim to possess the gift of tongues and other sign gifts are welcome to worship and fellowship with us if they are willing to be a source of unity rather than division within our church body.
 We believe that the Christian life is supernatural and that the Lord continues to perform miracles.
 We also believe that current displays of the gift of tongues distract from the main task of the local church, which is to glorify God through the fulfillment of the Great Commission -- MATTHEW 28:19-20.

 Current displays of the gift of tongues: